Pyotr Stolypin: Interior minister and prime minister

 Stolypin's wooden villa after the August 1906 attempted assassination.
 One third was blown to pieces.

 The aftermath of the attempted assassination of Stolypin.

 On 25 August 1906, three assassins from the Union of Socialists-Revolutionaries Maximalists, wearing military uniforms, bombed a public reception Stolypin was holding at his dacha on Aptekarsky Island.
 Stolypin was only slightly injured by flying splinters, but 28 others were killed.
-Stolypin's 15-year-old daughter lost both legs and later succumbed to her injuries at the hospital, and his 3-year-old son Arkady broke a leg, as the two stood on a balcony.
+Two of Stolypin’s daughters were badly wounded in the bombing, one of them so seriously that doctors initially believed that both of her legs might have to be amputated, while his son was slightly wounded.
+An early report in The New York Times claimed that Stolypin’s daughter Natalia had died from her wounds.
+However, this report was subsequently corrected.
+Natalia survived the bombing, remaining under medical treatment for two years and retaining both legs.
 Stolypin moved into the Winter Palace.
-In October 1906, at the request of the tsar, Grigori Rasputin paid a visit to the wounded child.
 On 9 November an imperial decree made far-reaching changes in land tenure law, disrupting in one sweep the communal and the household (family) property systems.

 Stolypin changed the rules of the First Duma to attempt to make it more amenable to government proposals.
 On 8 June 1907, Stolypin dissolved the Second Duma, and 15 Kadets who had associated with terrorists were arrested; he also changed the weight of votes in favor of the nobility and wealthy, reducing the value of lower-class votes.
 The leading Kadets were ineligible.
 This affected the elections to the Third Duma, which returned much more conservative members eager to cooperate with the government.
 This changed Georgy Lvov from a moderate liberal into a radical.